malisas/misc/g2p_documentation_draft.md

 [Responses](https://github.com/ga4gh/schemas/blob/be171b00a5f164836dfd40ea5ae75ea56924d316/src/main/resources/avro/genotypephenotypemethods.avdl#L130) of matching data are returned as a list of  [FeaturePhenotypeAssociation](https://github.com/ga4gh/schemas/blob/be171b00a5f164836dfd40ea5ae75ea56924d316/src/main/resources/avro/genotypephenotype.avdl#L132)s.

 ## Data Model
-Due to the flexibility of the data model, users have a number of options for specifying each query term (e.g. a feature).

 As shown below, the SearchFeaturesRequest and SearchFeaturesResponse records each have their own data structures, but they rely on many of the same types (see the 3rd table for shared data-types).
 Many types rely heavily on the concept of an [OntologyTerm](https://github.com/ga4gh/schemas/blob/be171b00a5f164836dfd40ea5ae75ea56924d316/src/main/resources/avro/ontologies.avdl#L10) (see end of document for discussion on usage of OntologyTerms).

+Due to the flexibility of the data model, users have a number of options for specifying each query term.
+For instance, a feature can be defined as either a string, an external identifier, an ontology identifier, or as a 'feature entity'.

 The [SearchFeaturesRequest](https://github.com/ga4gh/schemas/blob/be171b00a5f164836dfd40ea5ae75ea56924d316/src/main/resources/avro/genotypephenotypemethods.avdl#L102) record maps to the body of `POST /genotypephenotype/search` as JSON.
 The SearchFeaturesRequest record has the following data structure (super-fields listed first):